dbojado/clustering-exercises/README.md

 - Clustering is an unsupervised machine learning methodology
 - It is used to group and identify similar observations when we do not have labels that identify the groups
 -  It is often a preprocessing or an exploratory step in the data science pipeline
-- What groupings exist in the data already (Clustering)
+- What groupings exist in the data already?
+(Clustering)

 ## Clustering Use Cases